-During a panel at RTX Sydney called ‘From Indie to Icon’, Hideo Kojima and Joshua Boggs (designer of award winning mobile game Framed) talked about their career and what methods they use for creating games.
+During a panel at RTX Sydney called ‘From Indie to Icon’, Hideo Kojima and Joshua Boggs (designer of award winning mobile game Framed) talked about their careers and what methods they use for creating games.
 One of the questions was about story, and what comes first during development, the design or the narrative.

 “I do story, the narrative, and the game design myself, so I’m doing them at the same time actually.”

 Kojima explained that these two elements are inextricably intertwined during his design process: “So I have the game design and the story at the same time and I choose key words that are fundamental to both of these.
 I basically kind of connect the dots between both of them, back and forth, back and forth, and doing these two jobs in parallel.
 So I have the characters, the world, many important things for the game design and the story, and do them in parallel.”

 “Of course, sometimes there are peaks in your story, where the story takes the lead, so in those instances we test how to design the game around that, what is the best way to make it so that the game works with that story peak.
 And conversely we’ll also tweak the story along with that to make sure that they kind of tie together very tightly.”